Adoptions With Love Blog

 Common Misconceptions Surrounding Adoption

 Adoption in the U.S. has come a long way in the past few decades.
 The days of secret adoptions and never-telling arrangements are gone.
 Most American children today who have been adopted know about their adoption and understand their birth parents’ decision.
 In fact, most adoptions today are open or semi-open, with about 90 percent of children reporting having positive feelings about their situation.
-Adoptive families today are encouraged to speak openly about the adoption, share age-appropriate information, and celebrate their child’s unique story of being loved by two families instead of one.
+Adoptive families today are encouraged to speak openly about adoption, share age-appropriate information, and celebrate their child’s unique story of being loved by two families instead of one.

 Dated phrases such as “give up for adoption” or “put up for adoption” are no longer used by the adoption community today.
 It is understood that adoption is anything but “giving up.”
 It is a brave, loving, and selfless choice to provide the best possible life for your child.
 It helps ensure that your child has a bright future, full of love and opportunity, even if you cannot parent.